Bapcor (BAP) H1 2026 earnings summary

 H1 2026 earnings summary

-Underlying NPAT was AUD 5.5 million, an 87.2% decrease from the prior period, reflecting competitive pressures, higher costs, and internal execution issues.
+Underlying NPAT was $5.5M, an 87.2% decline versus the prior period, reflecting competitive pressures, challenging trading conditions, and internal execution issues.

-Significant investments were made in IT and supply chain centralization to improve operational efficiency.
+Significant investments were made in IT and supply chain centralization, with new leadership and board appointments to drive turnaround and operational efficiency.

 Interim dividend was paused to support capital management and business stabilization.